tomsains/SegMush/README.md

 ```

 ## Evaluation Metric: Intersection over Union (IoU)
-he performance of the segmentation model is evaluated using the Intersection over Union (IoU) metric.
+The performance of the segmentation model is evaluated using the Intersection over Union (IoU) metric.
 IoU measures the overlap between the predicted segmentation mask and the ground truth mask.
 It is calculated as: